hirdav/Option-Strategies--Upstox-api/README.md

 The repository is organized into the following folders:

 - Debit Spread: Contains strategies where the net premium paid is positive.
-  - Bear Put Spread: A bearish strategy involving buying and selling put options.
+  - Bear Put Spread: A bearish strategy
+  - Bull Call Spread : A bullish Strategy
 - Credit Spread: Contains strategies where the net premium received is positive.
-  - Bear Call Spread: A bearish strategy involving buying and selling call options.
+  - Bear Call Spread: A bearish strategy .
-  - Bull Put Spread: A bullish strategy involving buying and selling put options.
+  - Bull Put Spread: A bullish strategy .

 Folder Details